The headline facts

-In 1988, people were given the option of opting out of SERPS and putting the money accrued either into a personal pension or the company final salary scheme.
-Those people who decided to opt usually did so because they wanted the money to go directly to a personal pension rather than to buy NI.
-However, the original promotion at the time that people would pay less NI, receive better benefits and generally be financially better off has since proved to be questionable.1
+In 1988, people had the option of opting out of SERPS and putting the money accrued either into a personal pension or the company final salary scheme.
+Those people who decided to opt out usually did so because they wanted the money to go directly to a personal pension rather than to buy NI.
+However, the original promotion at the time that people would pay less NI, receive better benefits and generally be financially better off has since proven to be questionable.1

 Where is my money now?

 If you opted out of your SERPS pension, then you would have invested the money into either a money purchase pension scheme or a final salary (defined benefit scheme).
 It may state that this element of your pension has protected rights but this was in fact abolished in 2012.
 This money is therefore accessible for pension release.

 How can I access my money?